yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 (and you can imagine AVX-512 benefiting even more), but we wanted our BVH to have the same shape across implementations, so this number ended up being a compromise between SSE/NEON and AVX.
-The consistency argument is maybe not all that strong, it depends on how much you want to radiate the impression deterministic software.
-If you do want to have the same results, the tree must looks the same, otherwise ordering of leaf nodes and triangles within can cause a ray to reflect elsewhere (and so can not being consistent about FMA usage, but now I am really digressing).
+The consistency argument is maybe not all that strong, it depends on how much you want to radiate the impression of deterministic software.
+We wanted to have the same results, and the simplest way to achieve that was to have the tree look the same, otherwise ordering of leaf nodes and triangles within caused a ray to reflect elsewhere.
+Maybe there was something smarted we could have done, I don't know.

 ```
 BVH_Index :: struct {